khayer117/RabbitmqDotNet/README.md

 * Install RabbitMQ.Client using Nuget

 ## How to Start
-* Producer: Simple publish to exchage
+* Producer: Simple publish to exchange
 ```csharp
 this.rabbitmqProducerService.SetExchange(GlobalDictionary.DataSyncDirectExchange,RabbitmqExchangeType.Direct);
 var updateFileSettingCommand = new UpdateFileSettingCommand()